Shani occupies 2nd-from-Chandra

 Yes it's true that a Yogakaraka graha will provide"strong and favorable" results according to the character of its two auspicious bhava = one trine and one kendra.

 Note the list of Shani's "good for" behaviors.
-Note there is no mention of"wealth" or luxury or ease or comfort or any type of material indulgence.
+Note there is no mention of treasuries of wealth, or luxury, or ease, or comfort or any type of material indulgence.

 Shani is associated with scarcity, austerity, minimalism, delay, duty, age, and obligation.
 Shanaicarya is constitutionally predisposed toward commonplace, working-class, plebian, and often harsh material conditions.
 These are entirely respectable but never Shani enforces the karmic payback law.

 With a proper understanding of Shani's natural agenda, should it be possible to forecast that Shani would be a bringer of treasuries or luxury?
 No - of course not!

 As Shri Raman writes regarding Shani in kendra, Shani naturally gains dignity in kendra (as do all graha in kendra).
 Yet, in terms of the expansion, ease, or happiness of matters of that bhava, matters of the house will be spoiled.

 One wealth-bringing exception =Shani in excellent relationship with dhanakaraka Zukra, and the karaka for lush, luscious, luxury (Laxmi). .

 In your case+ L-4+vidyapathi-5 Shani = Yogakaraka from Thula lagna, and Shani enjoys parivartamsha yoga with L-2+yuvatipathi-7 Mangala.
 (A frequent configuration in 1956 births, when Mangala transited Makara and Kumbha for much of the year).

 Also in your case, similar to Satyagraha 1869-1948 Mahatma Mohandas Gandhi , Shani = yuvatipathi-7 +randhresha-8 from Azlesa Chandra.

 Most of us are unconscious victims of the tremendous traffic of thoughts which parades through the human mind minute-by-minute and hour-by-hour.